rana-arju/logico-warehouse-client/README.md

 - React firebase hooks - it help us working with firebase
 - CSS - is a stylesheet language use for our site style
 - JSX - jsx mean javascript xml
+- React icons - use for social media icon set
 # File Sturucture

 - [x] /src